Cooking oil is one of the most useful ingredients in your kitchen. It can be used for everything from deep frying to sauteing and even baking.

 Don’t store it in your pantry

-Cooking oil can be stored for several months when refrigerated, but if it’s left out in a pantry or cabinet, it can go rancid quickly.
+Cooking oil can be stored for several months when refrigerated, but it can go rancid quickly if left out in a pantry or cabinet.
 When this happens, the oil will develop an unpleasant odor and taste.

 Cooks should also be aware that storing cooking oil in the wrong container can cause leaks that damage other items in your kitchen.

 Don’t pour it down the toilet